Health Resources

 Good dental hygiene is essential, especially for children and adults with congenital heart disease, as poor dental health can lead to infections spreading to the heart.
 Therefore, regular dental check-ups are crucial.

-Inform your dentist about the heart condition before any treatment.
+Inform your dentist about any heart condition before any treatment.
 To prevent germs from entering the bloodstream and affecting the heart, a single dose of antibiotics may be given one hour prior to dental procedures.

 Exercise

 Exercise is beneficial, even for those with heart conditions.
 It improves heart function, overall well-being and is associated with increased life expectancy and reduced heart disease risk in later life.
-It also aids in weight control and blood pressure reduction.
+It also aids in weight control and in reducing blood pressure.

-Different types of exercise, such as static (e.g., weight lifting) and dynamic dynamic (e.g., running), have varying impacts on the body and heart.
+Different types of exercise, such as static (e.g. weight-lifting) and dynamic (e.g. running), have varying impacts on the body and heart.
 Children with heart conditions should consult their doctor to determine safe levels and types of exercise, especially in school settings where physical activities can be intensive.

 Vaccination

-Most children with heart disease can follow standard vaccinations schedule.
-However, those with immune deficiencies, such as DiGeorge syndrome or an isomerism, or those who are receiving immunosuppression, such as post-transplantation, may require a modified vaccination schedule.
+Most children with heart disease can follow the standard vaccination schedule.
+However, those with immune deficiencies, such as DiGeorge syndrome or isomerism, or those who are receiving immunosuppression, such as post-transplantation, may require a modified vaccination schedule.

 Travel Advice

-Before travelling, especially long distances or to unusual destinations:
+Before travelling, especially long distances or to unusual destinations, we recommend to:

 • Have a recent medical check-up